Hannover 96: Reunification to present

-The 2008–09 season started undesirably for Hannover with losses.
-However, it looked to have been rectified with a 5–1 thrashing of Borussia Mönchengladbach, a shock 1–0 win over Bayern Munich at home, which had not occurred for 20 years, and a thrilling 3–0 victory over Hamburger SV.
+The 2008–09 season started poorly for Hannover with losses.
+However, performance improved with a 5–1 victory of Borussia Mönchengladbach, a 1–0 win over Bayern Munich at home, which had not occurred for 20 years, and a 3–0 victory over Hamburger SV.
 Hannover settled in the lower-mid-table until the winter break.
-The second half of the season consisted of inconsistent results, relying almost entirely on home form to keep Hannover in the top league.
-The club finally achieved an away win with a few games remaining which boosted them from trouble and stabilized them, leading to an 11th-place finish.
-The season was one of inconsistent form and long injuries to key players.
+The second half of the season consisted of inconsistent results, relying almost entirely on home form to keep the club in the Bundesliga.
+The club finally achieved an away win with a few games remaining which stabilized them, leading to an 11th-place finish.

-The 2009–10 season was launched with new optimism with a new kit being released which included traditional away and alternative kits.
-Hannover also signed a new technical director in Jörg Schmadtke, who brought a new perspective to the club.
-The new signings were Karim Haggui and Constant Djakpa from Bayer Leverkusen, Valdet Rama from FC Ingolstadt.
-The season started undesirably with a late 1–0 loss to Hertha BSC and a disappointing home draw to Mainz 05, after which coach Dieter Hecking resigned voluntarily.
+The 2009–10 season was launched, with a new kit being released which included traditional away and alternative kits.
+Hannover also signed a new technical director in Jörg Schmadtke.
+New signings were Karim Haggui and Constant Djakpa from Bayer Leverkusen, Valdet Rama from FC Ingolstadt.
+The season started with a late 1–0 loss to Hertha BSC and a home draw to Mainz 05, after which coach Dieter Hecking resigned voluntarily.
 He was succeeded by former assistant Andreas Bergmann.
-As the season continued, once again Hannover had many key players injured, including the majority of attacking players and key defenders, as well as the shocking and tragic suicide of German international goalkeeper Robert Enke.
+As the season continued, Hannover again had many key players injured, including the majority of attacking players and key defenders, alongside the suicide of Robert Enke, Hannover's German international goalkeeper.
 Andreas Bergmann was removed as coach and replaced by Mirko Slomka shortly after the winter break.
 Arouna Koné and Elson were signed to boost the squad.
-Hannover 96 spent the majority of the year in the relegation zone, and with a few wins in the last games of the season, Hannover had to win and hope results went their way for them.
+Hannover 96 spent the majority of the year in the relegation zone, and with a few wins in the last games of the season, Hannover had to win, and have results elsewhere be favorable to them.
 Hannover won 3–0, with Arnold Bruggink, Mike Hanke and Sérgio Pinto all scoring to keep them in the Bundesliga.